Master of Arts in Marriage, Couple, and Family Therapy

 To receive priority consideration for admission, the application form and all supporting materials must be received by the Lewis & Clark Graduate Admissions office on or before the published application deadlines.

 The following items are required for the Marriage, Couple, and Family Therapy program application.

-NOTE: THIS PROGRAM DOES NOT REQUIRE ANY TESTS FOR ADMISSIONS.
+NOTE: THIS PROGRAM DOES NOT REQUIRE ANY TESTS FOR ADMISSION.

-Download our Personal Essay form (pdf.) for the Marriage, Couple, and Family Therapy essay topics and instructions.
-Your essay may be submitted electronically (email attachment or as part of the online application) or in paper format (hand delivered, mailed or faxed) and may be single-spaced or double-spaced.
+Applicants to the MA in Marriage, Couple, and Family Therapy program must submit an essay that addresses all of the topics listed see below.
+Your essay should be approximately 500 words in length and may be submitted electronically (email attachment or as part of the online application) or in paper format (hand delivered, mailed or faxed) and may be single-spaced or double spaced.